NICHD-BSPC/intro-rnaseq-hpc/lessons/wk7_lesson03_summarizing_dge_results.md

 **Based on the contrast we set up - how would you interpret "upregulated"?
 In which group are those genes upregulated in?**

-## Extracting significant differentially expressed genes
+## Extracting significant DE genes and adding gene symbols

 Let's first create variables that contain our threshold criteria.
 We will only be using the adjusted p-values in our criteria: